pi-star-2025/pi_star/Misc/Universe/aliens.md

 [speculation]

-Once upon a time in 2001, when watching a movie similar to A.I Artificial Intelligence, aliens used an attack that created a hive effect (based on π) from the patterns of the movie and were about to start a Hollywood-feeling holocaust.
+Once upon a time in 2001, upon the release of a movie similar to A.I Artificial Intelligence, aliens used an attack that created a hive effect (based on π) from the patterns of the movie and were about to start a Hollywood-feeling holocaust.

 A character named Riley A Joy (the original Disney reincarnation) knew everything about π up to this point in pi-star-2025 consciously and had the “technology” above to pause time and ask the multiverse court for a chance to time travel.
 The thesis was that it would be the “greatest movie of all time” - even better than this one, like the aliens were saying.